Respecting human rights

 The concept of salience focuses on the risk to people, not to the business, and impacts are prioritized according to their severity and likelihood.

-We created our first Group human rights risk maps to assist us in developing JT Group Human Rights Policy in 2016.
-As external and internal environments have evolved, we have reviewed our group salient issues in 2021.
-These reviews resulted in the identification of nine salient issues associated with our own operations, value chain and new business relationships.
+We created our first Group human rights risk maps to assist us in developing the JT Group Human Rights Policy in 2016.
+As external and internal environments have evolved, we reviewed the Group’s salient issues in 2021.
+This review resulted in the identification of nine salient issues associated with our own operations, value chain and new business relationships.

 Our nine salient issues